xwmx/nb/docs/index.markdown

   Create a new note or folder.

-  If no arguments are passed, a new blank note file is opened with `$EDITOR`, currently set to "vim".
+  If no arguments are passed, a new blank note file is opened with `$EDITOR`, currently set to "example".
 If a non-option argument is passed, `nb` will treat it as a <filename≥ if a file extension is found.
   If no file extension is found, `nb` will treat the string as
   <content> and will create a new note without opening the editor.